West Bengal Board Class 11 Chemistry Question Paper

 Option a – Hydrogen

-(c) May increase or decrease
+(c) It may either increase or decrease

-Option d – Remain the same
+Option d – It stays constant

 (a) Bauxite